 Note: OM1200 and CM devices have displays with four LEDs.
 The OM2200 devices have displays wth six LEDs that include Lighthouse (Cloud) and Network status.
-See "Device Status LEDs" on the next page for LED definitions.
+See Device Status LEDs for LED definitions.

 On a device with a single PSU (power supply unit) or, a dual PSU device has power connected to two PSUs, the LED power status indicator should be green at all times.